OffBroadway/flippydrive/_sources/usage.rst.txt

 Cubeboot will play the GameCube startup animation and then jump directly into the Cubeboot Loader which allows you to select a game to play.

-You can navigate the loader with the analog stick and press a to select a game.
+You can navigate the loader with the analog stick and press ``A`` to select a game.
 If you do not want to start that game simply press ``B`` to get back to the list of games.

-Once you are ready to play press start on the game select screen and it will immediately boot the game.
+Once you are ready to play, press ``START`` on the game select screen and it will immediately boot the game.

 .. seealso::
-    If you experience any issues during gameplay please reference the compatibility page and submit a bug report using the form.
+  - If you experience any issues during gameplay please reference the :doc:`compatibility` page and submit a bug report using the form.

-    For FlippyDrive bugs go to :doc:`troubleshooting`
+  - For FlippyDrive bugs go to :doc:`troubleshooting`.
-    For Game related issues while using FlippyDrive check :doc:`compatibility` and submit a bug report.
+  - For Game related issues while using FlippyDrive check :doc:`compatibility` and submit a bug report.

-    For more information on configuring the FlippyDrive check the :doc:`configuration` page.
+  - For more information on configuring the FlippyDrive check the :doc:`configuration` page.

 .. toctree::
     :hidden:

     updates
     backup
+    memcardprogc